buildbot/buildbot/master/docs/manual/cfg-www.rst

 ~~~~~~~~~~~~~~~~~~~

 The authorization framework in Buildbot is very generic and flexible.
-Drawback is that it is not very obvious for new comers.
+Drawback is that it is not very obvious for newcomers.
 The 'simple' example will however allow you to easily start by implementing an admins-have-all-rights setup.

 Please carefully read the following documentation to understand how to setup authorization in Buildbot.